Husnah Kukundakwe

-Husnah Kukundakwe (born 25 March 2007) is a Ugandan swimmer who is currently the country's only classified paralympic swimmer.
-Her first appearance at the World Championships in London was mentioned among the International Paralympic Committee’s (IPC’s) Top 10 Moments of 2019.
+Husnah Kukundakwe (born 25 March 2007) is an Ugandan swimmer.
+She is the only classified paralympic swimmer of her homeland.
+Her first appearance at the World Championships in London was mentioned among the International Paralympic Committee's (IPC's) Top 10 Moments of 2019.

 Background and education

-Kukundakwe was born in 2007 in Rubaga Hospital to Hashima Batamuriza and Ahmed Asiimwe.
+Kukundakwe was born in 2007 in Lubaga Hospital, Kampala to Hashima Batamuriza and Ahmed Asiimwe.
 She has a congenital limb impairment that left her with no right lower arm.
-She attended Lyna Daycare and Nursery School and as of 2019, she was residing in Kampala and was a pupil at Apollo Kaggwa Primary School in Mengo, a Kampala suburb.
+She attended Lyna Daycare and Nursery School and as of 2019, was residing in Kampala and was a pupil at Apollo Kaggwa Primary School in Mengo, a Kampala suburb.